 We also know that the interiors of the “Bilgewaters” restaurants, in which the band performs, were grabbed at a Markham strip mall.
 In the end, however, the most recognizable Toronto institutions are actors like Andrea Martin and Alberta Watson.

 On the other hand, the city really got to show its stuff in 2002.

 A scene from Chicago, not a re-enactment of the Moving Pictures cover shot

 Toronto has subbed for Chicago more than a few times on film, but it was still galling for the people of the Windy City when they found out the film version of Chicago wouldn’t lens so much as a single frame in Illinois.
 But back in the days of the weak loonie it was hard to resist the draw of Toronto, so the future Best Picture winner set up shop here.

-One of the best-used local locations is Old City Hall.
-If you’ve had a parking ticket or some other minor troubles with law, you may have been lucky enough to visit the courtrooms inside.
+This paparazzi scene takes place on the steps of Queen’s Park but the courthouse interiors were shot elsewhere.
+If you’ve had a parking ticket or some other minor troubles with law, you may have been lucky enough to recognize Old City Hall.
 The big trial of Roxie Hart also takes place there, even if they only used the lobby and the exterior.
 This 108-year-old building was nearly destroyed when the new City Hall was built, but it is now a historically designated site.

 Art galleries, gourmet coffee shops, hangings…the Distillery has it all.

 It seems like every period piece—heck, almost every film of any kind—films a bit in the Distillery District.
 In Chicago’s case, it plays the role of a penitentiary in which the main characters meet up.

 The Music Hall has hosted movies, rock concerts and all that jazz.

 A lot of the musical numbers were shot on soundstages, but you can still spot a few familiar venues.
 While attempting a comeback, for example, Roxie auditions at the Danforth Music Hall, made up to look like a club.